 - Wellness programs to stimulate mind, body and spirit

-All residents enjoy their own private room with private bath.
+All memory care residents enjoy their own private room with private bath.
 We encourage all residents and their families to bring furniture and personal belongings from home to make their residence comfortable and familiar.
 While all rooms are in a safe and secure environment, your loved one will enjoy indoor common areas with friends and family, as well as outside gardens and walking space.
 To learn more about the Alzheimer’s/dementia care we provide at The Chesapeake in Newport News, VA, please fill out our request form.

 Frequently Asked Questions: